bodwood/Gear-Up/README.md

 * 16:00 Researching how to remove TypeScript as default language
 * 16:25 trying to remove dependencies from package.json
 * 16:55 Research React with Next js

+#### Friday, February 24, 2023
+* 8:00 Research displaying products to screen: found some great documentation on chakraui.com
+* 9:00 Create MongoDB account and build cluster

 ## Known Bugs
 * _N/A_